ADGEfficiency/adgefficiency.github.io/talk_notes.md

 functionality

+spaces,
+Space design is fundamental to the library

+- code that interacts both with agents and environments

-spaces, shape dicts, info dicts etc
+shape dicts, info dicts etc

 ---